Updated: 1 June 2023

 The Green Book details the clinical criteria, the evidence base, potential safety and side effects, and recommended dosing intervals (which vary according to age, risk profile and time since a confirmed COVID-19 infection).
 This information should support clinicians discuss risks and benefits of vaccination with children, young people and their families.

 Product information about individual vaccines is available from the MHRA.
-Two formulations of the Pfizer BioNTech vaccine have been authorised for use: a paediatric formulation for 5-11 year olds and an adult formulation for those aged 12 and over.
+Three formulations of the Pfizer BioNTech vaccine have been authorised for use: for 6 months - 4 year olds, for 5-11 year olds and an adult formulation for those aged 12 and over.
 The Moderna vaccine are authorised for use in 12-17 year olds.
 Other vaccines have yet to be authorised for under 18s in the UK.

 Is the paediatric formulation available in the UK?